johncai117/DAMSL/README.md

 ## Steps for Testing using Pre-trained models

 1. Download the pre-trained models from a link that you can find here: INSERT LINKKKK

-    If this is for the challenge evaluation, the link has already been included with the submission.

     Unzip the file and place it in the main directory of the project